Creating and Managing Agents

 After signing in, select the Agents tab to see your recently used agents and all agents available to you (both your own and shared).

-Filter agents by type using the tabs: All Agents, Chatbots, Workflow Agents, or Trigger Agents.
+Filter agents by type using the tabs: All Agents, Chatbots, Workflow Agents, or Triggered Agents.

 Each agent supports the following actions: